-Maintain steady speed when climbing a hill.
+Maintain a steady speed when climbing a hill.

-IF ALL FORWARD SPEED IS LOST
+IF ALL FORWARD SPEED IS LOST:

+Close the throttle.
 Keep your weight uphill.
-Close the throttle.
 Apply the front brake.
 When fully stopped, apply the foot brake as well, then shift the gear selector to the park position.

-IF THE ATV BEGINS ROLLING BACKWARD
+IF THE ATV BEGINS ROLLING:

 Keep weight uphill.
 Never apply engine power.
-Never apply the while rolling backwards.
+Never apply the foot brake while rolling backwards.
 Apply the front brake.
-When fully stopped, apply the foot brake as well, and shift the gear selector to parking position.
+When fully stopped, apply the foot brake and shift the gear selector to the parking position.
 Dismount on uphill side, or to either side if ATV is pointed straight uphill.

 Turn the ATV around and remount, following the procedure described in the owner's manual.